Deadline: February 6, 2023

-For the summer of 2022, Duke’s offices of Undergraduate Education and Interdisciplinary Studies, in partnership with Duke Learning Innovation, are offering Summer Course Development Grants (SCDG) to schools, departments and other units that offer undergraduate curricula.
+Duke’s Office of Undergraduate Education and Office of Interdisciplinary Studies, in partnership with Duke Learning Innovation, are opening a second round of proposals for Summer Course Development Grants.
+Schools, departments and other units that offer undergraduate curricula are eligible.
 These grants seek to foster the development or redesign of summer session courses that:

 - Align with the curricular priorities of the school, department or other unit